team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/Generate-Context-for-Multiple-Documents.md

 1. A `dev-docs.json` file configured with the relevant options mentioned above.
 2. Code files or directories for which you want to generate context.

-## How do I use this Vs Code Extension Command?
+## How do I use this VS Code Extension Command?

 To use the `devdocs.generateMultiContext` command, follow these steps: